Regulation Best Interest (REG BI) Overview

 Filing Form CRS

-Firms that are required to file the Form CRS must do so by June 30, 2020, though they are permitted to begin filing now.
-Firms must file electronically using Web CRD® (for broker-dealers) or IARD (for dually registered firms).
+Firms that are required to file the Form CRS must file electronically using Web CRD® (for broker-dealers) or IARD (for dually registered firms).
 For information related to the filing process, please see FINRA’s quick reference guides for filing of Form CRS through Web CRD® and through IARD, and the SEC’s Form CRS FAQs.

 Reg BI Preparedness Reviews Report